Farhan-Ali-Ansari/Calculator/README.md

 # Calculator
-Calculator Using HTML CSS and Javascript.
+Calculator Using HTML CSS and Javascript. and now with react.